Now You See Me (film): Cast

+Elias Koteas appears, uncredited, as Lionel Shrike, a magician who drowned while performing an escape trick thirty years earlier.

 Production

 On October 25, 2011, Summit Entertainment announced the release date for Now You See Me for July 18, 2013.
 On November 3, 2011, the company revealed the film's first synopsis and teaser poster.

 On January 16, 2012, shooting began in New Orleans, Louisiana, which lasted until March 26, 2012.
-Additional filming took place in New York City on February 13 and in Las Vegas from April 9, 2012 to the following day.
+Additional filming took place in New York City in Manhattan on February 13, in Long Island City in Queens in early spring 2012 and in Las Vegas between April 9 and April 10, 2012.

 Isla Fisher "nearly drowned" while filming the water tank scene.
 "My chain got stuck.
 I had to really swim to the bottom; I couldn't get up.
 Everyone thought I was acting fabulously.
 I was actually drowning," she said during an interview on Chelsea Lately.
 "No one realized I was actually struggling."
 A stuntman standing nearby used a quick-release switch to save her.

 Music

-The official soundtrack, titled Now You See Me (Original Motion Picture Soundtrack), for the film was composed by Brian Tyler and was released by Glassnote Records on May 28, 2013 for physical purchase and digital download.
-The film's soundtrack song "Entertainment", performed by French rock band Phoenix, was featured in the film's end credits.
+The official soundtrack, titled Now You See Me (Original Motion Picture Soundtrack), for the film was composed by Brian Tyler and was released by Glassnote Records on May 28, 2013, for physical purchase and digital download.

-Soundtrack

 Release

-The film premiered in New York City on May 21, 2013 before its official release in the United States on May 31, 2013 by Summit Entertainment.
+The film premiered in New York City on May 21, 2013, before its official release in the United States on May 31, 2013, by Summit Entertainment.

-Now You See Me was released on DVD and Blu-ray on September 3, 2013 through Lionsgate Home Entertainment.
+Now You See Me was released on DVD and Blu-ray on September 3, 2013, through Lionsgate Home Entertainment.
 The Blu-ray release contains an extended version of the film featuring ten additional minutes.
 It also contains two featurettes: a behind-the-scenes and a "History of Magic", plus 30 minutes of deleted scenes.